deepaksood619/deepaksood619.github.io/docs/psychology/life-relationship-people.md

 [What is the RIGHT AGE to Get Married? - YouTube](https://www.youtube.com/watch?v=kFOqci-3WPs)

+- The biggest decision in life is to choose whom to get married to

 [Do North Indians Have A Habit Of Showing Off ? | Deep Analysis And Solution - YouTube](https://www.youtube.com/watch?v=3ckyja7K8U4)